MicrosoftDocs/azure-docs/articles/cognitive-services/Speech-Service/long-audio-api.md

 ms.author: erhopf
 ---

-# Long Audio API
+# Long Audio API (Preview)

-As the name implies, the Long Audio API is designed for batch synthesis of long-form text to speech.
+The Long Audio API is designed for asynchronous synthesis of long-form text to speech (for example: audio books).
 This API doesn't return synthesized audio in real-time, instead the expectation is that you will poll for the response(s) and consume the output(s) as they are made available from the service.
 Unlike the text to speech API that's used by the Speech SDK, the Long Audio API can create synthesized audio longer than 10 minutes, making it ideal for publishers and audio content platforms.

 Additional benefits of the Long Audio API: